 Dark Chocolate can help regulate your stress levels.
 Research has shown that it can reduce your stress hormones, including cortisol.
-The antioxidants in cocoa trigger your blood vessel's walls to relax, lower blood pressure, and improve circulation.
+In addition, the antioxidants in cocoa trigger your blood vessel's walls to relax, lower blood pressure, and improve circulation.
 Dark chocolate also contains natural properties that can create an overall feeling of happiness.
 Top tip - choose chocolate that has at least 70% cocoa for maximum benefits.

 Air-Popped Popcorn.
 According to Prevention Magazine, one of the side effects of stress is autopilot eating, that repetitive, stuff-your-face action that can kill a bag of chips in 10 seconds flat.
 Popcorn is a better choice than chips because its high volume slows you down, while the fiber can stabilize blood sugar and pull the reins on mindless munching.
 The carb-rich snack can also spike serotonin, a relaxing neurotransmitter that regulates mood.
 Try adding a cinnamon sprinkle on your popcorn for a subtly sweet flavor and an extra dose of calm—this spice can stabilize blood sugar, and the scent can reduce anxiety.

 Oatmeal is a quick, easy & versatile stress-busting pantry staple.
-It's not surprising that we tend to crave high carb and sweet treats when we're stressed.
+So it's not surprising that we tend to crave high-carb and sweet treats when we're stressed.
 Carbs increase levels of the feel-good hormone serotonin and lessen the brain's response to stress.
-Oatmeal can increase serotonin levels without the inevitable sugar crash from foods like doughnuts; it also delivers mood-stabilizing magnesium.
+Oatmeal can increase serotonin levels without the inevitable sugar crash from foods like doughnuts or cookies; it also delivers mood-stabilizing magnesium.

-Spinach, kale, and collard greens, in particular, are high in vital stress-reducing nutrients and minerals such as B-vitamins, which help maintain energy, regulate mood, and improve brain function.
+Spinach, kale, and collard greens are high in vital stress-reducing nutrients and minerals such as B-vitamins, which help maintain energy, regulate mood, and improve brain function.

 Chamomile tea is known to reduce stress and anxiety.
-It can be used for relaxation and help alleviate insomnia.
+In addition, it can be used for relaxation and to help alleviate insomnia.

 Being outside is lovely for your mind, body, and spirit.
-For your body, you will get both fresh air and vitamin D, both of which are important to reduce stress levels.
+You will get both fresh air and vitamin D for your body, both of which are important to reduce stress levels.
 Being outside in nature can also bring you motivation and inspiration, help you relax and unwind.
 Perhaps try to eat out during your lunch break, take a short walk or read a book sitting outside in your garden.
 Try to spend more time outdoors, and see if it helps your stress naturally reduce each day.

 Self-care is fantastic for you and can help you to relax each day.
 If you have a lot of stress at work or home, give yourself a few minutes every evening that is just for you.
 Listen to your favorite music or a podcast.
 Go for a walk, practice mindfulness, write in your journal, draw, paint or do some coloring, take a bath, or do anything that relaxes you and helps you feel at peace.